Buying and selling property in Spain – conveyancing procedure – why you should use a property lawyer?

 Check the vendor’s title and property registration

 Your lawyer will help you to determine whether the vendor has a legal title to the property which you intend to purchase and if it is legal to sell it.
-The lawyer will obtain a copy of Nota Simple from the Land Registry of Spain – Registro de la Propiedad- a report which includes a collection of factual knowledge pertaining to the legal status of the property.
+The lawyer will obtain a copy of a Spanish Land Registry Certificate (Nota Simple) from the Land Registry of Spain – (Registro de la Propiedad) a report which includes a collection of factual knowledge pertaining to the legal status of the property.
 Your lawyer will also confirm that there is no will or other people who might challenge the right to sell the property.
 The Nota Simple also includes an information whether the property is registered, what will confirm legality of the property.

 Check the cadastral record